slopezpereyra/slopezpereyra.github.io/_posts/2026-02-28-EthicalChristianism.md

 > for it is written, Thou shalt worship the Lord thy God, and him only
 > shalt thou serve.

-But let me pause now: I do not wish to dwell too much in the Scriptures, however many the passages which support my thesis—which is, I should say, not original.
-I have become convinced that an honest reading of the New Testament, one not pervaded by institutional dogma, leads to an absolute accordance with the libertarian and altruistic principles which are the basis of socialist thought—in a broad sense—.
-Here I wish to expose, not to prove: for whosoever should wish a proof of this needs only consult the words of Jesus with unprejudiced eyes. «He that hath ears to hear, let him hear».
+But let me pause now: I do not wish to throw a barrage of quotations at the page in hopes of proving a point.
+Here, I would rather expose, not prove: for whosoever should wish a proof of what I say needs only consult the words of Jesus with unprejudiced eyes. «He that hath ears to hear, let him hear».

-With regards to the principles of the ethical doctrine which I uphold, the one I have upheld so far and which has now been enriched and extended by the teachings of Jesus, I may summarize them as follows:
+To conclude this exposition, I should wish to summarize my own ethical doctrine in a few principles.
+Though all of these principles may be derived from the teachings of Jesus Christ, I had came to embrace all of them except the first well before I seriously considered his doctrine.
+In this sense, I admit, the reading of the Bible has only been reaffirming—what was transformative in it, I am not prepared to express.

 1. Non-resistance to evil.